MadMockers/BareBonesOS/README.txt

 is white on black.
 The cursor is progressed by the number of characters in the string.
 If the string runs off the buttom of the screen, the screen is scrolled in order to display the entire string.
+If 'NewLine' is non zero, the cursor will be rounded up to the next line after being progressed.

 'Scroll Screen'
 ---------------